Huawei-APAC-Professional-Services/hfa/Level100.md

 ![env](./images/100-level/004-hfa-iam-init-01.png)

-3. Execute the following command to initialize the terraform
+2. Execute the following command to initialize the terraform
 ```
 terraform -chdir=HFA-IAM/ init
 ```
 ![initialization](./images/100-level/004-hfa-iam-init-02.png)
 ![initialization](./images/100-level/004-hfa-iam-init-03.png)

-4. Execute the following command to format and validate the `HFA-IAM` configuration, if there is any errors raised, you need to solve the error to continue the workshop
+3. Execute the following command to format and validate the `HFA-IAM` configuration, if there is any errors raised, you need to solve the error to continue the workshop
 ```
-terraform -chdir=HFA-IAM/ fmt
 terraform -chdir=HFA-IAM/ validate
 ```

-5. Execute the following command to apply the `HFA-IAM` configuration, when you are prompted to provide confirmation, type `yes`
+4. Execute the following command to apply the `HFA-IAM` configuration, when you are prompted to provide confirmation, type `yes`
 ```
 terraform -chdir=HFA-IAM/ apply
 ```